The Church is suffering her worst crisis since the Protestant Reformation

 With these sentiments and wishes, I impart from my heart to dear Father Maciel and to all of you here present a special apostolic blessing. …

 There were many news reports on Maciel and his abusive lifestyle over the years but Pope John Paul refused to allow an investigation of the “saintly” Maciel.
+These stories were “covered up” by the Vatican and the Catholic press.
+Rev. Owen Kearns, spokesman for the Legionaries described Maciel as the target of a conspiracy by men with “personal vendettas against him” to “fabricate these devastating charges” and destroy his standing.
 Fr.
-Marcial Maciel Degollado was also the greatest fundraiser of the modern Catholic Church.
-These stories were “covered up” by the Vatican and the Catholic press.
-His protectors and accomplices in the Vatican claimed that John Paul was unaware of the charges and the “great and saintly” John Paul could not have been misled by a friend.
+Marcial Maciel was also the greatest fundraiser of the modern Catholic Church which also contributed to his support.
+His protectors and accomplices in the Vatican claimed that John Paul was unaware of the charges that were known by hundreds of priests, seminarians and laity.

 There have been no reports of apologies to Maciel’s victims and for the slander they had to endure from Church sources for reporting the abuse.
-If John Paul had been a bishop and Maciel a priest in his diocese, would John Paul not have been charged with concealing the abuse?
-Many bishops and priests have gone to jail for much less.
+If John Paul had been a bishop and Maciel a priest in his diocese, would John Paul not have been charged with the responsibility for the abuse being concealed?
+Bishops and priests have gone to jail for less.

 Pope John Paul II and Anna-Teresa Tymieniecka (from the BBC)